Al3x3i/docker-random-images/README.md

-This is personal project to get more knowledge in using Docker with AWS.
+This is personal project to get more knowledge in using Docker with AWS. \
 After running the project you will see random images which can change after couple of seconds.

-Dockerrun.aws.json - Docker file for AWS
+Dockerrun.aws.json - Docker file for AWS \
-build-docker-image.sh	- Build Dockerfile command
+build-docker-image.sh	- Build Dockerfile command \
-install-dependencies.sh	- Install python3 dependencies
+install-dependencies.sh	- Install python3 dependencies \
 start.sh - Run web app

 There is different ways to run the project with Docker.
 The project is uploaded to docker hub.
-Below are listed commands for the docker to run image with different circumstances
+Below are listed commands to run docker image with different circumstances

 ### Build script
 ```